Popular Places of Worship in Rajasthan

 Dilwara Temple, Mount Abu (Photo Credit – Rakhee @Flickr)

 The Karni Mata Temple, near Bikaner, is popular among Hindu pilgrimage places in Rajasthan for quite a peculiar reason.
 There are an estimated 25,000 rats here.
 Revered by the devout, they are reincarnations of the male children or Karni Mata, a Hindu warrior sage.
 Karni Mata herself appears to be a reincarnation of the warrior Goddess Durga.
 If by chance, someone inflicts harm on the rats, they will have to replace the loss with one made entirely out of silver.

 Rats being offered milk (Photo Credit – Fulvio Spada)

 Shrinathji Temple, Nathdwara

-The principle shrine of Shrinathji, a form of the Hindu god Krishna, this temple in Nathdwara is among the more important Hindu pilgrimage places in Rajasthan, especially the Vaishnavs.
+The principal shrine of Shrinathji, a form of the Hindu God Krishna, this temple in Nathdwara is among the important Hindu pilgrimage places in Rajasthan, especially the Vaishnavs.
 Nathdwara is also popular for its distinctive style of painting, and acquiring paintings of Shrinathji created by local artists is an important part of the devotees’ pilgrimage here.

 helping you travel your way